sheilsarda/UPenn_Mechatronics/Lab4/README.md

 ### 4.1.1 Driving Motors

-#### ​Setup the H-Bridge motor driver SN754420 to drive one of the supplied yellow motors
+#### Setup the H-Bridge motor driver SN754420 to drive one of the supplied yellow motors

 *Refer to Slide 51 of Lecture 14*